Student Handbook

 TELEPHONES

-The phone system at Hickory Creek Elementary must serve the needs of approximately 700 students and staff members.
+The phone system at Hickory Creek Elementary must serve the needs of over 700 students and staff members.
 The office telephone number is 668-5100.

 Messages: Telephone messages will be forwarded to the teacher’s voice mailboxes.
 Voice mailboxes are checked by teachers periodically during the school day.